Lost-Outpost/Telsera/HELP.md

 ### Can I add or remove X, Y, Z mod after I install?

 That's up to you, but typically anything outside of enabling/disabling any of the Optional Mods falls under **Wabbajack Rule 11: you will void any help or support given if you run into issues.**

+### Why are NPCs missing their bodies?
+Missing textures?
+Chaos??

+Did you press the Unlock button via MO2's interface after you launched Telsera?
+If so, simply exit out of the game, then relaunch.
+Next time you relaunch, **DO NOT PRESS THE UNLOCK BUTTON**!
+That completely borks the game!
+If you didn't press the button, you may need to re-run the Wabbajack installer once again in case the installation process was borked.
+If you're STILL having issues, please reach out on LostOutpost, Nexus, or the Issues tab here, and we'll see what we can do.

 ### Can I play the vanilla opening intro scene in this pack?